evangreen/cros-hiberman/README.md

 Another interesting challenge presented by hibernate is the fact that the hibernated image maintains active mounts on file systems.
 This means that in between the time the snapshot is taken, and when it's been fully resumed, modifications to areas like the stateful partition are not allowed.
 If this is violated, the resumed kernel's in-memory file system structures will not be consistent with what's on disk, likely resulting in corruption or failed accesses.

-This presents a challenge for the entire resume process, which consists of booting Chrome all the way through the login prompt in order to get the authentication-derived asymmetric keypair.
+This presents a challenge for the entire resume process, which consists of booting Chrome all the way through the login prompt in order to get the authentication-derived asymmetric key pair.
 To get this far in boot without modifying the stateful partition, we utilize dm-snapshot (not to be confused with the hibernate snapshot).
 With dm-snapshot we can create a block device where reads come from another block device, but writes are diverted elsewhere.
 This gives the system the appearance of having a read/write file system, but in this case all writes are diverted to a loop device backed by a ramfs file.
 Upon a successful resume, all writes to the stateful partition that happened during this resume boot are effectively lost.
 It's as if that resume boot never happened, which is exactly what the hibernated kernel needs.
 Upon a failed or aborted resume, we merge the RAM writes back down to the stateful partition.
 Once this is complete, we transparently rearrange the dm table so that future writes go directly to the stateful partition, instead of diverting elsewhere.

 One constraint of the dm-snapshot approach is that it's important that nothing attempts to write too wildly to the stateful partition, since the writes are stored in RAM.
 Most components are quiet before any user has logged in, but system components like update_engine and possibly ARCVM will need to be aware of hibernate resume boots.
 The consequences of violating this constraint are that stateful writes begin failing, which doesn't pose any risk to user data, but does require a reboot to recover from.